microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-deactivate.md

 ---
-title: "Deactivate educationAssignment"
+title: "educationAssignment: deactivate"
-description: "Marks an assigned assignment as inactive to signal that the assignment has no further action items for teachers and students."
+description: "Mark an assigned assignment as inactive to signal that the assignment has no further action items for teachers and students."
 author: "AshwaniBansal1"
 ms.localizationpriority: medium
 ms.prod: "education"